This is an overview of the Divorce Laws in Alabama.

 - The home environments of each party.

-- The specific characteristics of the party seeking custody, including that parent’s age, character, stability, mental and physical health.
+- The specific characteristics of the party seeking custody, such as the parent’s age, character, stability, mental and physical health.

 - Each parent’s capacity and interest in providing for the needs of the children, including social, moral, material, and educational needs.